West Asheville Holistic Health Center

-ASHH conducts evening lectures and various workshops at The Center for Vital Living, West Asheville’s Apothecary, Complementary Care Clinic, and Healing Arts Center.
-The center is home to a variety of holistic health care practitioners.
-Students benefit from discounted treatment prices as well as exposure to exemplary professionals.
-A cornucopia of classes and workshops are held at the Center including movement classes from Qi-Gong to Salsa.
+The West Asheville Holistic Health Center is home to a variety of programs and holistic health care practitioners.
+In addition to ASHH’s traditional herbal medicine courses, a cornucopia of classes and workshops are held at the Center, including movement classes from Qi-Gong to Salsa.
 We host free classes for the community as well as benefits and fundraisers.
-Students receive discounts to many classes held at the center.
-The Center for Vital Living offers a truly unique opportunity to explore whatever modality of life enhancement peaks her/his interest.
-We are dedicated to exposing people to a plethora of options to enhance quality of life.
+Students benefit from discounted treatment prices, classes, and gain access to exemplary professionals.
+The Center for Vital Living offers a truly unique opportunity to explore whatever modality of healthy living peaks her or his interest.
+We are dedicated to introducing people to the many enriching, easy-to-implement options to enhance one’s quality of life.

-We rent out space to the community for related workshops and can also help with promotion.
-You can view our rental/workshop agreement HERE.
+We offer room rentals to the community for related workshops and we can also help with promotion.
+You can view our rental/workshop agreement here.

-West Asheville, voted best neighborhood in Mountain Express’ 2005 reader’s poll, is a burgeoning neighborhood ever expanding its gifts to those who live there and those who visit.
-The Corner of Westwood and Haywood is largely responsible for West Asheville’s ranking as America’s #1 eco-neighborhood in Natural Home Magazine thanks to our 2006 Urban Permaculture workshops designed to revitalize our community.
+West Asheville, voted best neighborhood multiple times in the Mountain Xpress Best Of annual pollsl, is a diverse neighborhood ever expanding its gifts to those who live there and those who visit.
+In 2006, after offering our Urban Permaculture workshops designed to revitalize our community, the corner of Westwood Place and Haywood Road was responsible for West Asheville’s ranking as America’s #1 eco-neighborhood in Natural Home Magazine.
 On one corner horticulturist Christopher Mello has reclaimed a vacant lot and transformed it into a beautiful garden open to passers-by.
 Another corner is home to the Gas-Up which is proud to offer the first BioDiesel pump in NC!
-Currently several students and faculty members of ASHH are running their cars off of vegetable oil.
-Next door to ASHH are Second Gear a store of recycled sports equipment, and Harvest Records, voted best record store in Mountain Express’ 2005 reader’s poll.
-Down the street, the Westvillage Market and West End Bakery offers delicious organic food and a weekly farmer’s market featuring locally grown organic foods.
+Next door to ASHH are Second Gear which offers recycled sport equipment, and Harvest Records, voted best record store in Mountain Express readers’ polls.
+Down the street,a village market and West End Bakery offer delicious organic food and a weekly farmer’s market featuring locally grown organic foods.